HewlettPackard/oneview-chef/README.md

   volume_template <volume_template_name>
   snapshot_pool <snapshot_pool_name>
   properties <volume_properties>                # Hash.
 Used in create_from_snapshot action only.
-Only available on API500 and onwards. device_volume_name <device_volume_name>       # String.
-Name of the external volume that want to add.
-Used in add action only.
-Only available on API500 and onwards. is_shareable <is_shareable>                   # Optional <TrueClass, FalseClass> but required in create_from_snapshot.
 Only available on API500 and onwards. is_permanent <is_permanent>                   # <TrueClass, FalseClass>.
 Default: 'true'.
-Only available on API500 and onwards. delete_only_appliance <delete_only_appliance> # <TrueClass, FalseClass>.
+Only available on API500 and onwards. delete_from_appliance_only <delete_from_appliance_only> # <TrueClass, FalseClass>.
 Default: 'false'.
 Used in delete action only.
 If true remove from appliance only, if false remove from appliance and storage system.
-Only available on API500 and onwards. action [:create, :create_if_missing, :delete, :create_from_snapshot, :add] end
+Only available on API500 and onwards. action [:create, :create_if_missing, :delete, :create_from_snapshot, :add_if_missing] end

 oneview_volume 'Volume_1' do